shanieMoonlight/git-actions/actions/render-compose/README.md

-# Render Compose (JavaScript)
+# Render Compose (TypeScript)

 A GitHub Action that renders a `docker-compose.yml` file from a template by resolving the latest Docker image tags for specified services.

 ## Description

-This JavaScript action takes a template file and a services configuration JSON, then dynamically resolves the latest available tags for each service from Docker Hub.
+This TypeScript action takes a template file and a services configuration JSON, then dynamically resolves the latest available tags for each service from Docker Hub.
 It replaces placeholders in the template with the resolved image references and generates a complete `docker-compose.yml` file.

 For each service, the action:
 - Queries Docker Hub's API for available tags